 Tracking is also useful to make sure you're not over-assigning tasks to people on your team feeling overwhelmed.
 And it makes it easy to know when a milestone has been completed.

-4. Scope creep
+Scope creep sets in

 With a tracking system, you should be able to tell them what is and isn't reasonable, and if they're adamant, what in your project would have to be shifted to meet their needs.

 Effective project management tracking really comes down to staying organized.
 There's always an endless stream of spreadsheets, PowerPoint presentations and other project documents to keep track of, and it doesn't take much time before your desktop and inbox get cluttered.

 It’s easy to get lost in data overload.
 A comprehensive look at the problem of lost information by Xenit, a Belgian-based IT company, noted that a “[In 2012], McKinsey reported that ‘employees spend 1.8 hours every day—9.3 hours per week, on average—searching and gathering information.’”

 Their review found that six years after the McKinsey report, the issue still hadn’t gone away: A study by Nintex showed that 49% of 1,000 employees surveyed said they struggled to locate documents related to their work.
 Some 43% also struggled with issues of document sharing and document approval requests.
 Overall, 39% of employees felt their organization suffered from broken document management processes.

 Software automation tools can keep all your documents in one centralized location that's easily searchable and attached to a specific checkpoint or milestone.
 You can also use services like Google Drive or Box to keep all related files together and make notes with your team.

 Good intentions can turn sour fast if unexpected surprises create a bottleneck or issue of accountability in the middle of a project.
 Before you and your team hit the ground running, spend time to construct a tracking system to help you better manage people, equipment, time and money to successfully complete your project.